react-static/react-static/docs/plugins/README.md

 Plugins are resolved in this order:

 1. Plugins with an absolute path.
-Eg. `~/path/to/my/plugin.js` would resolve to that path.
+Eg. `~/path/to/my/my-plugin` would resolve to that path.
 2. Plugins found in the `/plugins` directory of your project root.
-Eg. `myPlugin` would resolve to `/plugins/myPlugins.js`.
+Eg. `my-plugin` would resolve to `/plugins/my-plugin`.
 3. Plugins found in `node_modules`.
 Eg. `react-static-plugin-emotion` would resolve to `node_modules/react-static-plugin-emotion`.

 ## Plugin Options